 This recent event is a good example of how the desire- anger chain causes the mind to become its own worst enemy.

 Yoon became president in 2022.
 In April 2024, legislative elections were held and voter’s did not re-elect his party to majority, but rather one of the opposition parties took majority.
-There has been much discord over budgets and bills that President Yoon wanted to pass but didn’t.
-This current legislation also launched many corruption investigations into his wife and allies.
+There had been much discord over budgets and bills that President Yoon wanted to pass but didn’t. the Parliament legislation also launched many corruption investigations into his wife and allies.
 (Letters From An American, Heather Cox Richardson, 12/03/24)

 Viewing this from the lens of the desire-anger chain, my first question is – Where is the desire here?